Ujwala89/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 			tBodyGyroMag
 			tBodyGyroJerkMag

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing frequency domain signals (prefix 't' to denote time):
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing frequency domain signals (prefix 'f' denotes frequency):

 			fBodyAcc-XYZ
 			fBodyAccJerk-XYZ
 			fBodyGyro-XYZ
 			fBodyAccJerkMag
 			fBodyGyroMag
-			fBodyGyroJerkMag.
+			fBodyGyroJerkMag

 These signals were used to estimate variables of the feature vector for each pattern. '-XYZ' is used to denote 3-axial signals in the X, Y and Z
 directions: